ekim493/cs1371-autograder/README.md

     - **Ensure you are logged in**
 - Finally, push the image to the web using `docker push ekim493/cs1371-autograder` (while still in the new terminal).
 - In gradescope, go to 'Configure Autograder', select 'Manual Docker configuration', and then type in the docker image name. `ekim493/cs1371-autograder:latest` in this case.
+    - Make sure the Docker hub repository is public.
 ## Stucture
 `Dockerfile` is the file used to build our Docker environment
 - Update the Dockerfile if the Matlab version changes.
+- See [here](https://github.com/mathworks-ref-arch/matlab-dockerfile) for details on building the matlab docker, and see [here](https://github.com/mathworks-ref-arch/container-images/tree/main/matlab-deps) for details on the required Matlab dependencies.

 `source` holds all relevant data necessary to run the autograder
 - `source/runTester.m` is the main Matlab driver to run the test cases and output the results as a results.json.